 Program Focus: American Heritage

 Adolph H. and Ginger Meyer had a lifelong appreciation for woodworking.
-Mr. Meyer’s father, a German cabinetmaker before emigrating to America, instilled in Adolph the need "to preserve for our future generations, the classics that are of our own creation as distinctive as is our way of life compared to that of the old world."
+Mr. Meyer’s father, a German cabinetmaker before emigrating to America, instilled in him the need "to preserve for our future generations the classics that are of our own creation and are as distinctive as our way of life compared to that of the old world."
 Mr. and Mrs. Meyer were significant collectors of Americana, especially the fine, handcrafted furniture and decorative items developed by early Americans.
 The Meyers appreciated these items because to them Americana expressed a sense of artistic freedom and were constructed or created with integrity and individuality fueled by the pioneer spirit.

 We do not fund:

-The Foundation recognizes the vast needs in this area and the important work underway by so many, however, it is unable/unlikely to consider requests for support of activities such as:
+The Foundation recognizes the vast needs in this area and the important work underway by so many.
+However, we are unable or unlikely to consider requests for support of activities such as

 - annual fund drives